****** PLEASE BY PATIENT - WEBSITE UNDER CONSTRUCTION ******

 Open hours: Sunrise to sunset

-Prohibited activities: ATV riding, mountain biking, horseback riding, and camping
+Prohibited activities: ATV riding, mountain biking, horseback riding, camping, and target shooting

 Dogs: Dogs are permitted on the property if they are on a leash of less than 10 feet, or inside a vehicle.
 See exception for hunting dogs on Hunter Access page.
 Rattlesnakes are abundant on the property so be aware if you bring a dog on site.
 Snake avoidance conditioning for your dog is highly recommended.